Merge vs. Unified.to: A 2026 Comparison for SaaS and AI Teams

 April 9, 2025

 Merge and Unified.to are unified API platforms with different architectures.
-Merge syncs and stores customer data to serve cached reads.
+Merge syncs and stores customer data, serving reads from that stored copy.
 Unified.to routes every request directly to the source API and stores no customer data.
 This post compares the two across architecture, pricing, security, feature availability, and offboarding — using each platform's own published documentation as the source.

 TL;DR — Merge vs. Unified.to